Split-Post Re-entrant Microwave Displacement Transducer with Quadratic Readout: Theoretical Framework

 Here, we see that the system Hamiltonian is the sum of three sub-system Hamiltonians: a photon term representing the microwave cavity mode, $\hat{H}_{MW}$, a phonon term corresponding to the mechanical membrane mode, $\hat{H}_{mech}$, and an interaction term describing their mutual coupling, $\hat{H}_{int}$.
 In the above equations, $\hat{a}$ ($\hat{a}^\dagger$) represent the annihilation (creation) operators for microwave photons in the resonant cavity, whilst $\hat{b}$ ($\hat{b}^\dagger$) represent the annihilation (creation) operators for mechanical phonons in the membrane drum mode, which are related to the displacement operator by $\hat{x}=x_{zpf}(\hat{b}+\hat{b}^\dagger)$, where $x_{zpf}$ is the zero-point fluctuation displacement of the mechanical system (displacement created by single phonon occupancy).
 The coupling terms $g_1=G_2x_0x_{zpf}$ and $g_2=\frac{1}{2}G_2x_{zpf}^2$ represent the linear and quadratic opto-mechanical coupling rates.
 Thus, we can see in the $x_0=0$ symmetric case, the linear term $g_1$ vanishes and the interaction Hamiltonian is purely quadratic.

-If the cavity is strongly and coherently driven with the membrane in the symmetric case ($g_1=0$), we can state that $a=\alpha+\delta a$, $|\alpha|^2=\bar{n}_{cav}$, where $\alpha$ is the complex intra cavity field amplitude and $\bar{n}_{cav}$ is the mean intra cavity photon number.
+If the cavity is strongly and coherently driven with the membrane in the symmetric case ($g_1=0$), we can state that $a=\alpha+\delta a$, $|\alpha|^2=\bar{n}_{cav}$, where $\alpha$ is the complex intracavity field amplitude and $\bar{n}_{cav}$ is the mean intracavity photon number.
 In this approximation, we can therefore write the interaction part of the Hamiltonian as:

 Here $\alpha^*$ is the complex conjugate of the field amplitude.
 Expanding the $(\hat{b}+\hat{b}^\dagger)^2$ term gives: